tock/tockloader/docs/openocd.md

 Interface for boards using OpenOCD.

+This interface has a special option called `openocd_options` which is just a list of strings that are interpreted as flags to the OpenOCD class in this file.
+These allow individual boards to have custom operations in a semi-reasonable way.
+Note, I just made up the string (flag) names; they are not passed to OpenOCD directly.

 ## Class OpenOCD
 Base class for interacting with hardware boards.
 All of the class functions should be overridden to support a new method of interacting with a board.